Wyoming Scholarships

 Deadline's Vary

+Boise State WUE is the Western Undergraduate Exchange, a tuition reciprocity agreement that enables students from member states and territories to enroll in participating two- and four-year public institutions at 150 percent of the university’s resident tuition.
 To be considered, you must be a US Citizen or permanent resident and have a permanent residence within one of the following participating states/U.S. territories: Alaska, Arizona, California, Colorado, Hawaii, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, Guam, and Commonwealth of the Northern Marianas Islands (CNMI).
 Applicants must have a 3.4 GPA from high school and maintain a 2.5 for renewal.
-Read more here.
+The deadline for the spring is October 1 and for the fall December 15 Read more here.

-This is a full tuition scholarship awarded to a student who shows academic excellence, great work ethic and strong communication skills.
+Founders’ Scholarship is a full tuition scholarship awarded to a student who shows academic excellence, great work ethic and strong communication skills.
 The scholarship is renewable from year to year, provided the recipient maintains a minimum GPA of 3.0 and is in good disciplinary standing with the College.
-Read more here.
+The deadline is February 16th and March 2nd Read more here.

 The program enables the College to offer need-based financial grants that may (in some cases) cover all costs of attendance, including tuition, room and board, and books.
 Incoming Native American students are also matched with “student-mentors” from among the current student body from their first days at Wyoming Catholic.
 Read more here.